GoogleCloudPlatform/dataproc-templates/java/src/main/java/com/google/cloud/dataproc/templates/hbase/README.md

       docker build -t "${IMAGE}" .
       docker push "${IMAGE}"
       ```
+      This process has been automated in the start-up script when environment variable HBASE_SITE_PATH is set.
+The container registry path can be found in IMAGE environment variable after the script has run.
 ###General Execution:

 *It is important to set CATALOG Environment variable here to provide hbase connection and for script to download required dependencies*